IsaacCheng9/vaccine-order-processing/README.md

 A command-line tool to process customer orders of COVID-19 vaccines for a shipping company, developed with C++11.

+For more information about the design and implementation of the program, see the design document at: [/docs/Design Document - Vaccine Order Processing.pdf](docs/Design%20Document%20-%20Vaccine%20Order%20Processing.pdf)

 ## Building with CMake

 To build the program using CMake, run the following commands in the root